 - 1. To act as chairperson of the sound system committee. - 2.
 To work closely with the Pastor concerning program scheduling. - 3.
 To supervise all the sound system technicians so that they follow their job 4escription. - 4.
 To train someone to do your job. - 5.
 Make a quarterly schedule for sound technicians for all regular meetings.
 Post the schedule with the Elder's and Deacons schedule on the church bulletin board.

-SPIRITUAL GIFT(S) DESIRED: Helps ACCOUNTABLE TO: Church Board
+SPIRITUAL GIFT(S) DESIRED: Helps ACCOUNTABLE TO: Church Board from the telephone committee director.

 TELEPHONE COMMITTEE